BlueHarper/AI-UnstableREM/README.md

    python faceServer.py
 ```

-> ⚠️ Windows only — `winsound` is used for audio feedback and is not supported on Mac/Linux.
+> ⚠️ Windows only: `winsound` is used for audio feedback and is not supported on Mac/Linux.
 > You may find an alternative OR completely remove winsound imports and winsound usages.

 5. **You may now open the main.rbxl file and run it.
 You must save this as a game and then enable HTTPservice in game settings.
 You cannot enable this service unless you save this as a game.**